sq1000000/AutoRun/README.md

 - Make sure all scripts have been marked as executable with `chmod +x`.
 - Terminal scripts require an active X session and a compatible terminal emulator.
 - Only use background scripts if you have no intent to later view or interact with the script.
+- All scripts execute as root.
+Only install on secure systems to prevent privilege escalation

 ## Prerequisites